yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 (3) **render()** : The render() method is of course called when a component gets updated, it has to re-render the HTML to the DOM, with the new changes. <br/>

-(4) **getSnapshotBeforeUpdate()** : This is a new method recently introduced in React.
+(4) **getSnapshotBeforeUpdate()** : If you want to do something before render then can do it right here.
+This is a new method recently introduced in React.
 It can be used as an alternative for the now deprecated componentWillUpdate().
 In the getSnapshotBeforeUpdate() method you have access to the props and state before the update, meaning that even after the update, you can check what the values were before the update.
 If the getSnapshotBeforeUpdate() method is present, you should also include the componentDidUpdate() method, otherwise you will get an error. <br/>

-(5) **componentDidUpdate()** : This method is executed right after all the changes have been propagated to the DOM.
+(5) **componentDidUpdate()** : You can do the samething as what did in componentDidMount().
+This method is executed right after all the changes have been propagated to the DOM.
 Here, we have `access to the previous props, state and the value returned by getSnapshotBeforeUpdate()` also known as the snapshot.
 If we want to `modify the state` in this method, we must do so in a conditional statement.
 ```
 componentDidUpdate(prevProps, prevState, snapshot) {
       if(prevState.name === "ReactJS" && this.state.name === "VueJS") {